WHICH REAL ESTATE BOX DO YOU LIVE IN?

-Having been in real estate almost 25 years now (wow, how time flies) and having been an agent, office manager, team leader, coach, and trainer in the industry, I have begun to recognize that while the public perception is that all real estate agents are the same, there are 3 very distinctive boxes in which you can pretty much place any agent.
+Having been in real estate for about three decades now, and having been an agent, office manager, team leader, coach, and trainer in the industry, it’s clear that while public perception is all real estate agents are the same, there are clearly at least 3 very distinct boxes in which agents fall.

 Box #1: Typical REALTOR® Box

-These agents usually come and go because consumers have plenty of other agents in Boxes #1 and #3 to choose from, but there are a few bad apples out there tenacious enough to withstand public, professional, and legal scrutiny.
+These agents usually come and go.
+That said, there are a few bad apples out there tenacious enough to withstand public, professional, and legal scrutiny.

-Despite their lack of ethics and shotty business practices, Box #2 remains with people preying on the naivety or ignorance of consumers and frustrating the H.E. double hockey sticks out of agents in boxes #1 and #3.
-Box #2 agents are like Enron…they may be able to create a profit for a while, but eventually their run will end in certain disaster and public humiliation.
+Despite their lack of ethics and shotty business practices, Box #2 remains with people preying on the naivety or ignorance of consumers and frustrating the heck out of agents in boxes #1 and #3.

 Over the years, smart real estate professionals have learned that trying to be all things to all people is exhausting.
-Hence, the evolution of Box #3: Expert REALTORS.
+Hence, the evolution of Box #3: Experts (or specialists).

-These agents make it their business to know virtually everything about their target audience and have chosen to focus their attention on a very specific type of consumer.
-By doing so, these agents not only provide a higher level of service to their clients, but they aren’t so bloomin’ worn out from trying to learn EVERYTHING about every type of property, area of town, potential buyer or seller, etc.
+These agents make it their business to know virtually everything about their target audience and have chosen to focus their attention on a very specific niche and refer the rest.

 These professionals have earned a very loyal following, their customer service rankings that are off the charts, and they frequently choose NOT to retire because their careers are providing meaning, purpose, fun, and lifestyle options.